anthoak13/E12014Planning/e15507/Timetable.md

 ## Week 2 (5/27 - 5/31)
 ### Hardware Setup
+- [ ] Repair the one cable on the MCP
 - [ ] Add the MCP 5/27 (JW/AA)
 - [ ] Align the MCP with the telescope 5/27 (JW/AP/AA)
 - [ ] Add alpha source 5/27 (KB)